-What qualifications makes a good decorative painter?
+What qualifications make a good decorative painter?
 Beyond being unafraid of heights and having a very steady hand, there are key qualifications that set a good decorative painter apart from the rest.
 When looking to hire a firm or individual to restore/recreate a historic paint surface, understanding what needs to be done and matching it to the firm/artisan with the right experience is paramount.

 “Paper qualifications” are always a good place to start.
 There are several key organizations and international standards that any good decorative painter should follow.

-Permits and licenses vary based on state, but it is paramount that any contractor, or decorative painter you hire furnish the appropriate licenses and pull the proper permits needed to complete the project.
+Permits and licenses vary based on state, but it is paramount that any contractor or decorative painter you hire furnish the appropriate licenses and pull the proper permits needed to complete the project.
 Note: if the scope of the project changes during the course of the work, reassessing what licenses and permits are needed would be cogent.

 General knowledge of decorative painting can be helpful, as often projects combine multiple decorative painting techniques.
-Obtaining references, both from client and tradesmen, is an important step in reviewing the success of past projects.
-Moreover, ensure that a perspective artisan have experience with a project of your scale and scope.
+Obtaining references, both from clients and tradesmen, is an important step in reviewing the success of past projects.
+Moreover, ensure that a prospective artisan has experience with a project of your scale and scope.

-In advance of commencing work, an artisan or design studio should be able to provide you a mockup of finishes that will be carried out to complete your project.
+In advance of commencing work, an artisan or design studio should be able to provide you with a mockup of finishes that will be carried out to complete your project.
 Creating and reviewing a project pallet with a client is an important final step before a decision is made about who to hire.
 It gives you the opportunity to review samples of complex finishes, like marbling, on a large board.

-Understanding of design and color and how they interact is extremely important—especially if changes are being made to an original design, if a design is being recreated, or if a design is being modernized with lighting.
+An understanding of design and color and how they interact is extremely important—especially if changes are being made to an original design, if a design is being recreated, or if a design is being modernized with lighting.

 Understanding how colors interact with space, other colors, and the impact they have on both a physical space and the individual comprises color theory.
-Knowing how colors interact with each other on a surface, which colors work well and which should not be mixed—usually this is dictated by the color wheel.
+Knowing how colors interact with each other on a surface, which colors work well and which should not be mixed—usually, this is dictated by the color wheel.

-Decorative painting is art and since this form of art is not confined to a framed area, but rather an entire room, understanding scale and space is important.
-The scale of a design is often hard to get right, while there are classical principles like The Golden Ratio, it is unique to every space and can be affected by light exposure, textiles, interior lighting, addition of gilding, furniture, and room flow.
+Decorative painting is an art and since this form of art is not confined to a framed area, but rather an entire room, understanding scale and space is important.
+The scale of a design is often hard to get right, while there are classical principles like The Golden Ratio, it is unique to every space and can be affected by light exposure, textiles, interior lighting, the addition of gilding, furniture, and room flow.

-Having knowledge of what material has been applied to the surface helps and expert appropriately prep the treated area, properly mix and match the finishing materials for seamless continuity, and prevent chemical interactions that could damage the surface due to incorrect mixture of substrate.
-Often, this knowledge is directly linked to past projects, extensive experience in the field, and also comprehensive review of primary documents on the subject.
+Having knowledge of what material has been applied to the surface helps an expert appropriately prep the treated area, properly mix and match the finishing materials for seamless continuity, and prevent chemical interactions that could damage the surface due to an incorrect mixture of substrate.
+Often, this knowledge is directly linked to past projects, extensive experience in the field, and also a comprehensive review of primary documents on the subject.